norskeld/sigma/apps/docs/content/guides/expressions.md

 }
 ```

-It succeeded.
+It succeeded!
 The trailing `+` matched, the operand after it didn't, so the chain backtracked over the operator, kept `1 + 2`, and stopped at position 6 with the `+` left unconsumed for whatever comes next.
 That's the right behaviour in general, since an operator character may well belong to an enclosing rule, but it does mean a chain on its own won't tell you about a dangling operator.
 Anchor the parser with [eof] and the leftovers become a real failure:

 ```ts
 run(inner(ws, Lang.Sum, eof())).with('1 + 2 +')